 HELPFUL INFORMATION & TIPS WHEN USING RESIN

 There are a large variety of different epoxy resins on the market for use in many different applications.
 Each resin has its unique features, pros & cons depending on what it's being used for.
 Some people like to use a variety of different resins for different purposes, and some prefer working with medium (thicker) or lower (thinner) viscosities depending on desired effects.
-For example there are resins designed for art, some designed for casting, some designed for kitchen countertops, some designed for flooring, etc.
+For example there are resins designed for top-coating and wall art, some designed for casting in moulds, some with higher heat tolerance for countertops, some designed for flooring, and many more.

 Prepare your work area:

 Resin can be incredibly messy & sticky.
 For easier clean up afterwards, cover & protect your work area.
 Heavy guage plastic can be reused, as resin once dried will peel off the plastic.
-Parchment paper (or the shiny side of freezer paper) can also be used under canvases on work surface for easy clean up.
-Cardboard can be used to catch any drippings, then discarded too.
+Parchment paper (or the shiny side of freezer paper or silicone matt) can also be used under projects on work surface for easy clean up.

-Some people like to mist their work area with water ahead of time, to bring down any dust in the air prior to starting with resin.
+Some people like to mist the air in their work area with water ahead of time, to bring down any dust in the air prior to starting with resin.

 It's best to have all your supplies ready & near you before mixing the two parts together, so you don't waste work time (pot life) looking for things you need to use.